greatest-ape/hs-books/README.md

 ## Install

-  * Serve the `html` directory with your web server and enable cgi there
+  * Serve the `html` directory with your web server and enable CGI (our FaaS technology of choice) there
   * Make it readable by the web server, and make `html/media/covers` writeable.
 There is a script for doing both of those things on Debian: